BRAIN-Lab-AI/Enhancing-Targeted-False-Positive-Synthesis-via-Detector-guided-Adversarial-Diffusion-Attacker/README.md

 ### Problem Statements
 - **Problem 1:** Achieving high-resolution and detailed images using conventional diffusion models remains challenging.
 - **Problem 2:** Existing models suffer from slow inference times during the image generation process.
-- **Problem 3:** There is limited capability in performing style transfer and generating diverse artistic variations.

 ### Loopholes or Research Areas
 - **Evaluation Metrics:** Lack of robust metrics to effectively assess the quality of generated images.